robertpeteuil/sysis/README.md

 ---

-**Ideal for sysadmins, developers and system builders who connect to dozens of systems daily.**  SYSIS provides a quick display of key system information without the need to run multiple different utilities.
-It also avoids the bloat that is common in other System Information Utilities.
+**SYSIS is ideal for sysadmins, developers and IT Professionals who connect to dozens of systems daily and need to quickly determine key system information.**  SYSIS displays concise and organized information for the Host, OS and System HW.
+It allows the user to obtain this quickly without the need to run multiple device-specific commands and utilities.

+It was designed with the busy professional in mind:
+- Simple to use and doesnt require paramters
+- Executes quickly by gathering only the most commonly needed information

 ### sysis output on macOS and RasberryPi:
 ![](https://cloud.githubusercontent.com/assets/1554603/24470009/4a5fde4e-1472-11e7-951a-4d5a4cec09b7.png)